arsium/ShellCodeLoaderCSharp/README.md

 * Kernel32 : VirtualFree
 * Kernel32 : VirtualProtect
 * Kernel32 : WriteProcessMemory
+* Kernel32 : GetModuleHandle
+* Kernel32 : GetProcAddress
 * Enumeration : PageProtection
 * Enumeration : TypeAlloc
 * Enumeration: FreeType
+* Delegates : all functions have been written with delegate style except GetModuleHandle and GetProcAddress

 TODO :
 * Inject shellcode in another process with VirtualEx and NtEx functions